nasa-jpl/ION-DTN/demos/bench-ltp-xlsa/doc/RESULTS.md

 workload.

-**Solaris 11.4 SPARC outperforms every x86-64 ARC tier** at 1149 Mbps, slotting in cleanly between Mac M4 bare metal and the fastest ARC Linux runners.
+**Solaris 11.4 SPARC outperforms every x86-64 ARC tier** at 1149 Mbps, slotting between bare-metal aarch64 hosts and the fastest x86-64 ARC Linux runners.
 Two factors plausibly contribute: (a) the sun4v node in the CI VM pool is a higher-performance SKU than the x86-64 ARC nodes; (b) Solaris's POSIX `shm_open`/`shm_unlink` (already linked against `-lrt` via the existing Solaris block in `configure.ac`) sits on a well-tuned tmpfs and pthread implementation that the substrate's mutex/condvar coordination benefits from.
 The 1 KB row that TIMEOUTs on every x86-64 ARC node completes on Solaris in 159 s at 9.2 Mbps — slow but within the 300 s cap.

+**Bare-metal Linux aarch64 on a Raspberry Pi 5 lands at 1522 Mbps**, above Solaris and above every x86-64 ARC tier despite the Pi's modest Cortex-A76 cores.
+This is the bare-metal Linux aarch64 data point the earlier draft of this doc called out as missing.
+Two findings drop out immediately:

+- **The Pi 5 beats the hypervised M4 linuxkit container (601 Mbps) by
+  2.5×.** Same CPU family on both sides (Apple's VZ exposes M4 cores to the guest), but the linuxkit/hypervisor/container path absorbs enough overhead that an older, slower bare-metal Cortex-A76 wins outright.
+That isolates virtualization as the dominant cost factor on the Apple-Silicon-hosted Linux path.
+- **The Pi 5 also beats every x86-64 ARC container tier.** The fastest x86-64 ARC tier (RHEL 9 at 991 Mbps) tops out 35 % below
+  bare-metal Pi 5.
+Same workload, ostensibly more capable CPU class — container virtualization plus runner-pool SKU mix more than erases the x86-64 lead.

-**Bare-metal arm64 macOS remains alone at the top** at 2537 Mbps — roughly 2.2× the Solaris number and 2.5–4.4× the various container measurements.
-The gap to Solaris is the cleanest "CPU plus OS-scheduler" delta we have here; the gap to the ARC x86-64 tiers adds container virtualization on top.
-A bare-metal Linux box of M4-class CPU performance is still the missing data point that would let us decompose CPU class vs container virtualization vs OS-level contributions, but the Solaris result strongly suggests the OS/kernel side of that triad is a substantial fraction.
+**Bare-metal arm64 macOS remains alone at the top** at 2537 Mbps, roughly 1.7× the Pi 5 number and 2.2× the Solaris number.
+The gap between Mac M4 Max and Pi 5 is the cleanest bare-metal-to-bare-metal data point we have: same arch family, no virtualization on either side, so it reflects CPU SKU (M4 Max performance cores vs Cortex-A76) plus OS/scheduler (Darwin vs Linux) plus toolchain.
+Decomposing the CPU vs OS split within that 1.7× would still require a bare-metal Linux box on M4-class silicon, but the triad of (Mac bare-metal, Pi 5 bare-metal, linuxkit-on-M4) now bounds the virtualization contribution cleanly at the high end.

 ## Other (impairment) sweeps